 In her recognition speech (which the Crown Princess delivered in perfect French), Princess Margareta spoke of the needs and issues of the disadvantages sections of Romania.
 She also expressed gratitude to the people of France, the United Kingdom, Switzerland, the United States and Belgium (countries where the foundation currently operates) for their ongoing and unwavering support throughout the years.

 The Crown Princess thanked the Ambassador and President Sarkozy for the award that recognized the team work of the Foundation and highlighted the role France played in the forming and development of Romania, starting with the first formation of the Romanian state, to modern times.Filed under Romanian Royals

-Tagged Crown Princess Margareta, France, President Sarkozy, Princess Margareta of Romania Foundation, Royal Orders.
+Tagged Crown Princess Margareta of Romania, France, President Sarkozy of France, Princess Margareta of Romania Foundation, Royal Orders.